vmware/weathervane/doc/userDocs/usersGuide.md

 ### JSON Primer<a name="JSONprimer"></a>

 The Weathervane configuration file uses an extended JSON format.
-Quoting from the json.org web site: “JSON (JavaScript Object Notation) is a lightweight data-interchange format.
+Quoting from the json.org web site: "JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 It is easy for humans to read and write.
-It is easy for machines to parse and generate.”
+It is easy for machines to parse and generate."

 The basic construct in JSON is a JSON object, which is represented as a set of key-value pairs enclosed in curly braces.
 The entire Weathervane configuration